alexhovick/ShopZoneCS350/DOCUMENTS/Documents/Milestone-1/Code/Report.md

 # Engineering Report

-## Milestone 1 - Code - Mark Seaman
+## Milestone 1 - Code - Alex Hovick

 * What did I do?
     * I experimented with different forms of documentation for the project